|Home » ENVIRONMENT » Environmental benefits » Comparative benefits|

 |Carbon dioxide, fossil (g)||8||8||53||9||83||0||45||1||75||Methane, fossil (mg)||8||20||100||18||119||12||92||10||111||Nitrogen oxides (mg)||31||32||112||37||814||1||81||6||784||NMVOC (mg)||6||6||20||6||66||0||14||1||60||Particulates (mg)||15||17||107||27||144||1||91||12||128||Sulphur dioxide (mg)||32||46||0||31||250||15||-31||-1||218|

-As in the case of fossil energies, results show in general lower emissions of CO2, methane, nitrogen and sulphur oxides, NMVOC's and particulates than other renewable sources.
-In this sense, it is possible to obtain avoided emissions, except for CO2 and NMVOC's by nuclear and sulphur oxides by solar technologies, using wind (onshore and offshore) technologies in the power generation.
+As in the case of fossil energies, wind energy results show in general lower emissions of CO2, methane, nitrogen and sulphur oxides, NMVOC's and particulates than other renewable sources.
+In this sense, it is possible to obtain avoided emissions, using wind (onshore and offshore) technologies in the power generation system.

 The sole responsibility for the content of this webpage lies with the authors.
 It does not necessarily reflect the opinion of the European Communities.
 The European Commission is not responsible for any use that maybe made of the information contained therein.